-The relationship we have with the house and home is twofold.
-We create and inhabit houses as the most intimate living and private spaces, nurturing them with habits and everyday life rituals, appropriating them with objects, symbols, and memories.
-All of these elements come together to evoke a sense of home.
-However, the file and the associated art-film project I am presenting here will focus on the second facet of the house – the way the house communicates with us, influencing and shaping our desires and feelings of belonging or dependency.
+The relationship we have with our house and home is twofold.
+On one hand, we create and inhabit houses as the most intimate and private living spaces, akin to planets with their own atmosphere.
+We nurture these spaces through our habits and everyday life rituals, personalizing them with objects, symbols, and memories.
+Together, these elements evoke a sense of home.
+On the other hand, there is a second facet to the house—how it communicates with us, influencing and shaping our desires and feelings of belonging or dependency.

 Houses are much more than passive shelters and containers that we adapt and reinvent throughout history to fulfill our needs for environmental protection and social bonds.
 A house exists not only as a physical object in a specific space-time but also as a desired destination to aspire to in the future or return to in the past.
 The energy of a house arises from the tension between the desired and the possible, giving rise to unique entities of house and home – powerful, demanding, unexpected, yet also life-giving and restful.